jackcooperdev/CauldronDocs/pages/engine/controllers/jvm.md

 This function checks if the selected JVM version is compatible with the users operating system.
 It requires two parameters:

-- javaVersion - The selected JVM Version (jvmComp in main manifest)
+- javaVersion: The selected JVM Version (jvmComp in the main manifest)
-- jvmData - The selected JVM Version Manifest Data (jvmMani in main manifest)
+- jvmData: The selected JVM Version Manifest Data (jvmMani in the main manifest)

 The function will return true or false depending on compatability.

 ### checkJVM (javaVersion, jvmData)

 This function verifies / downloads the required JVM version to the user system.
-On completion it will add the version to jvm_installed.json.
+On completion, it will add the version to jvm_installed.json.

 It requires the following parameters:

-- javaVersion - The selected JVM Version (jvmComp in main manifest)
+- javaVersion: The selected JVM Version (jvmComp in the main manifest)
-- jvmData - The selected JVM Version Manifest Data (jvmMani in main manifest)
+- jvmData: The selected JVM Version Manifest Data (jvmMani in the main manifest)

-It will return true if installtion is succesfull.
+It will return true if the installation is successful.